 - Confronting challenges and an opportunity to overcome those challenges by utilizing one’s own method of coping; this also leads to further development of one’s identity

-An adventure component also allows therapists to more effectively target an increase increase of self efficacy, as opposed to just increasing self confidence.
-Self efficacy is the belief in oneself to overcome adversity/difficulties in life.
-This is vital in showing young adults how to deal with depression, low motivation, and other major hurdles in life, as research has shown that self efficacy is one of the most influential predictors of behavioral change.
-(Wells, Widmer, & McCoy 2004)
+An adventure component also allows therapists to more effectively target an increase of self-efficacy, as opposed to just increasing self-confidence.
+Self-efficacy is the belief in oneself to overcome adversity/difficulties in life.
+This is vital in showing young adults how to deal with depression, low motivation, and other major hurdles in life, as research has shown that self-efficacy is one of the most influential predictors of behavioral change.

 By building on each individual’s strengths, wilderness adventure therapy allows young adults to learn new, healthy coping strategies, behavioral and emotional regulation skills, leadership skills, and life skills.
 Field staff and therapists help young adults develop a higher level of self-efficacy by using their strengths to build a strong foundation for the future.

-To find out more about helping young adults living at home achieve their independence, download our free, twelve page white paper, The Road to Independence Can Be Rough: It’s Okay to Ask for Help
+For more information, please download our free, twelve-page white paper, The Road to Independence Can Be Rough: It’s Okay to Ask for Help